wpswings/membership-for-woocommerce/README.txt

 * Offer membership categories to users
 * Select limited or lifetime accessibility to WooCommerce members
 * Set different status for WooCommerce members as per their payments and plan expiry i.e. pending, on hold, and completed
+* Bulk actions for the admin to edit plans and move them to trash
+* Display all membership plans available on your store on the Membership Plans Tab.
+* Compatibility with our other valuable plugins.

 **LIVE DEMO OF FREE VERSION**